The Connection between Mergers and AGN Activity in Simulated and Observed Massive Galaxies: Methods

 \subsubsection{Radiative Transfer}

-We generate noiseless, high-resolution images from our galaxy simulation data using the open-source radiative transfer code {\sc Powderday} \citep{Narayanan2020}, which combines dust radiative transfer from {\sc Hyperion} \citep{Robitaille2011} with stellar population synthesis models from \textsc{FSPS} \citep{Conroy2009,Conroy2010}, and uses {\sc yt} as a bridge between simulation codes \citep{Turk2011}.
+We generate noiseless, high-resolution images from our galaxy simulation data using the open-source radiative transfer (RT) code {\sc Powderday} \citep{Narayanan2021}, which combines dust RT from {\sc Hyperion} \citep{Robitaille2011} with stellar population synthesis models from \textsc{FSPS} \citep{Conroy2009,Conroy2010}, and uses {\sc yt} \citep{Turk2011} as the underlying simulation loader.
 Each star particle is assigned a spectral energy distribution (SED) according to its mass, age, and stellar metallicity, with an underlying \citet{Kroupa2001} initial mass function.
 Similarly, each black hole particle is assigned an empirical \citet{Hopkins2007} SED according to its bolometric luminosity.
 These SEDs are then projected through the interstellar medium to generate broadband $(912$\AA$ - 1$ mm$)$ galaxy SEDs.
-We use {\sc Powderday} to form a dust grid with constant dust-to-metal ratio of $0.4$ and a \citet{Draine2003} Milky Way dust model, then generate galaxy SEDs as well as filter-convolved photometric images.

-Each galaxy is ``observed" at 3 random orientations and run through {\sc Powderday}.
-We then convolve the output galaxy SEDs with the HST-WFC3 F160W filter to generate IR photometric images at a resolution of $512 \times 512$ pixels.
+We use {\sc Powderday} to form a dust grid with a constant dust-to-metal ratio of $0.4$ and a \citet{Draine2003} Milky Way dust model, then generate galaxy SEDs as well as filter-convolved photometric images.
+Each of our $1156$ galaxy snapshots is ``observed" at $3$ orientations randomly selected with respect to the galaxy and run through {\sc Powderday}.
+This process generates $3468$ total images and SEDs, properly redshifted to the cosmic time of the snapshot.
+We then convolve the output SEDs with the HST-WFC3 F160W filter at an image resolution of $512 \times 512$ pixels.
 Each image has a physical scale of $200$ kpc, yielding pixel sizes of $390$ pc.
+Every star and gas particle within the viewing window, including those from companion galaxies, is included in the RT.
+The angular size does not strongly change between $0.5 < z < 3$, so we keep a constant image size at all redshifts.
+We apply a cosmological surface brightness dimming by a factor of $(1+z)^{-5}$ to each image, in the original units of erg s$^{-1}$ cm$^{-2}$ nm$^{-1}$ Sr$^{-1}$.

-\subsubsection{Simulation of mock HST Images}
+\subsubsection{Simulation of mock HST images}

-To convert our ideal sky images into HST-like synthetic images, we follow a process similar to \citet{Snyder2015a,Snyder2019} by convolving with a point-spread function (PSF) then introducing noise.
-The $390$ pc pixel size of the ideal sky images is approximately $0.05$ arcsec at $0.5 < z < 3$, similar to the WFC3-IR mosaic pixel sizes ($0.06$ arcsec) of the CANDELS drizzled images, and we choose PSF and noise parameters to approximate the quality of those data products \citep{Koekemoer2011,Grogin2011}.
+To convert our ideal sky images into HST-like synthetic images, we follow a process similar to \citet{Snyder2015a,Snyder2019} by convolving with a point-spread function (PSF) and then introducing noise.
+The $390$ pc pixel size of the ideal sky images is approximately $0.05$ arcsec at $0.5 < z < 3$, similar to the WFC3-IR mosaic pixel sizes ($0.06$ arcsec) of the CANDELS drizzled images, and we choose PSF parameters to approximate the quality of those data products \citep{Koekemoer2011,Grogin2011}.